 TPE 6.1: Complete a classroom sociogram.
 A sociogram is a "mapping" of the friendships within a classroom.
 There are several ways to determine how connected learners are to each other.
 Follow the instructions from Teaching Tolerance

 What did you learn about your learners' relationships to each other?
 How can this information help you support more positive relationships in your classroom?

 TPE 6.2: Interview learners about their friendships.

 Interview learners about their friendships.
 Ideally, choose learners who vary in their social skills and level of peer acceptance.
 Possible questions include the following: 1.
 Who are your friends?
 2. How are they similar or different from you?
 3. How do they support you in school?

 TPE: 6.3: Develop a cooperative or collaborative learning lesson.

 Using information from Chapter 6, develop a cooperative or collaborative learning lesson.
 How did learners respond to this lesson?
 What challenges did you encounter?
 How did you address each of these challenges?

 TPE: 6.4: Develop strategies for productive group work.

-The following table outlines several problems that may arise with group work m the classroom.
+The following table outlines several problems that may arise with group work in the classroom.
 For each challenge, develop a possible solution.